gethyperai/hypercode/README.md

 **There are 3 main components to Hypercode:**

 - Context Management (get information about the created contexts, more methods are coming soon) - [Learn More](#context-management)
-- Response Formatting (get response in a specific format or data type) - [Learn More](#response-formatting---types-in-hypercode)
+- Response Formatting (get a response in a specific format or data type) - [Learn More](#response-formatting---types-in-hypercode)
 - Embeddings Search (perform nuanced searches across integrated third-party data sources and internal documents) - [Learn More](#embeddings-search)

 **Here's a quick example of how you can use Hypercode to get a boolean response:**